Elizabeth Warren Is The Ninth-Most Unpopular Senator, And This Is Why [Opinion]

 — Correct Dude (@CorrectDudeNews) April 3, 2016

-The fifth least popular senator is Democrat Claire McCaskill.
-McCaskill was a superdelegate too.
+The fifth-least popular senator is Democrat Claire McCaskill.
+McCaskill was a superdelegate, too.
 She’s also the most unpopular of all Democratic senators.
 McCaskill endorsed Hillary Clinton in 2013 three years before the election even happened, according to Politico.
 In 2015, the same day that polls showed Bernie Sanders doing shockingly well when stacked up against Hillary Clinton, McCaskill blasted Sanders on Morning Joe, Politico reported.

 It’s really no wonder why McCaskill is the most unpopular Democratic senator.